AmirRezaSeraji/AmirRezaSeraji/README.md

 ## Summary:
-I am a DevOps & Cloud Infrastructure Engineer with a strong background in designing, deploying, and maintaining scalable systems.
+I am a DevOps & Linux System Administrator with a strong background in designing, deploying, and maintaining scalable systems.
 My focus is on building **high-availability platforms**, automating complex workflows, and enabling faster, more reliable software delivery.

 🔧 Skilled in Kubernetes, Docker, GitLab CI/CD, Jenkins, and infrastructure-as-code tools (Terraform, Ansible)